jlengrand/project_euler/README.markdown

 Each script runs by itself and contains one of several functions that directly solve the function.
 Thus, running a script should give you the answer directly.

-The script are names as e_problemnumber_inc.
+The script are named as e_problemnumber_inc.
 The higher the inc, the finer my solution.